Oenoanda or Oinoanda lies only some

 Otherwise, bits of columns, capitals, architraves, cornices, pedestals and stones of all sizes with or without inscriptions are scattered around in great numbers.
 Another recognizable element in the rubble is the broken pipes and remains of an aqueduct that must have run all the way to the Baths in the northeastern corner of Oenoanda.

-The origins of Oenoanda are rather obscure but based on its name that contains the letters “-nd” the
+The origins of Oenoanda are rather obscure but based on its name which contains the letters “-nd” the

 foundation could go back as far as the 2nd millennium BC.
 In any